alexfernandez/alexfernandez.github.io/2017/origins-language.md

 Considering the simplest structure of two consonants, or 𝛫𝛫, the number of words would be the square of the number of consonants.

-The evolution so far can be represented as:

-> 𝛫 → 𝛫𝛫

 Adding a second consonant without a vowel may seem a strange choice.
 It is however a logical extension of the single-consonant words seen above, which does not require additional phonetic entities.